Skip to main content

 • Members: Can view the values of custom fields which are set as visible in the project overview.

-Admins can also control the visibility of custom fields, choosing whether they appear on the project’s main Overview page.
+Admins can also control the visibility of project custom fields, choosing whether they appear on the project’s main Overview page.
 This allows for information to be tracked without being exposed to all users with read-only access to a project.

 API Access